-Silver Supply & Inventory
+Silver Shortage?
+Supply Deficit & Visible Inventory

 Annual supply-demand data shows how much silver the world produces and consumes each year.
 Visible inventory data shows how much silver sits in tracked vaults.
 This page combines annual silver flows with the visible stock cushion behind the market.